awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-with-private-integration.md

-# TUTORIAL: Build an API with API Gateway Private Integration<a name="getting-started-with-private-integration"></a>
+# Tutorial: Build an API with API Gateway private integration<a name="getting-started-with-private-integration"></a>

  You can create an API Gateway API with private integration to provide your customers access to HTTP/HTTPS resources within your Amazon Virtual Private Cloud \(Amazon VPC\)\.
 Such VPC resources are HTTP/HTTPS endpoints on an EC2 instance behind a Network Load Balancer in the VPC\.
 The Network Load Balancer encapsulates the VPC resource and routes incoming requests to the targeted resource\.